Kaushalya/jax_playground/README.md

 ```

 ### Dependencies
+- This code is written using a minimal set of dependencies.
+Transformer architecture and neural layers are implemented using only `jax.numpy` operations.
 - The model parameters are optimized using [`Optax`](https://github.com/google-deepmind/optax) optimization library.
 - Shape and dtype of JAX ndarrays (parameters, inputs, and outputs) are annotated using [`jaxtyping`](https://github.com/google/jaxtyping).
 - [Weights & Biases](https://wandb.ai/) is used for experiment tracking.